 Social events, e.g. leaving parties at which alcohol will be consumed should be arranged after work.
-If you attend a function during the working day at which alcohol is served, you should not drink unless you have obtained permission from the Director of Operations in advance.
+If you attend a function during the working day at which alcohol is served, you should not drink unless you have obtained permission from the Head of Corporate Services (HCS).